 A Government That Promotes the Peaceful Coexistence of Different Cultures

-Today’s Singapore is a harmonious society made up of different cultures, ethnicities, and religions, but building an environment where different people can coexist peacefully and prosper together is an enduring task.
-The Singapore government is keen on ensuring that its people will continue to live in peace and build a united community that honors its multicultural heritage.
+Today’s Singapore is made of of different ethnicities, and religions, but building an environment where different people can coexist peacefully and prosper together is an enduring task.
+The Singapore government is keen on ensuring that its people will continue to live in peace and united community that honors its multicultural heritage.
 The nation’s commitment to equality is enshrined in its constitution, religious preferences are not allowed to dictate the affairs of the state, and tolerance and moderation are being promoted among different religious groups.

 To this end, Singapore has four official and equal languages, and Singaporeans are encouraged to retain their mother tongue and learn second languages.
 Through housing programs, people of different ethnicities are also given plenty of opportunities to interact with people who have different practices and customs.
 These activities are carried out to help individuals see that they are a part of a much larger and diverse community that has shared values.